-With one in five young people out of work, the demand for internships is rising.
-For small business owners in need of an extra pair of hands, the prospect of cheap, or even free, labour, can be very enticing.
+For small business owners in need of an extra pair of hands the idea of an internship, with its prospect of cheap, or even free, labour, can be very enticing.
 But what are the laws governing interns?
 And how can interns be of real benefit to you?

 “Traditionally, internships took place in big blue chip companies, but now more and more start-ups and small businesses are taking on interns to bring in new talent,” says Rajeeb Dey, chief executive of Enternships.